-Custom fitting is a service offered by all the big manufacturers that has revolutionised many golfer's games.
+Custom fitting is a service offered by all the major manufacturers.
 The ability to adapt the specifications of irons to match your size and swing is a very useful method of buying clubs.
-The average set is designed for a player that is roughly 5 foot 10 inches tall.
-If you are not exactly this height it is likely that you would benefit from custom fitting.
+The average set is designed for a player who is around 180 cm (5 foot 10 inches) tall.
+If you are not this height it is likely that you would benefit from custom fitting.

-It involves customising the length of shaft and lie (i.e. the taller you are the longer shaft you will require and you may perhaps need a more upright lie).
+Fitting involves customising the length of shaft and lie as the taller you are the longer shaft you will require and you may perhaps need a more upright lie.
 The shaft stiffness can also be adjusted to suit your swing speed so that the club does not arrive too open or shut at impact.
 Even the head design can be custom fitted to your swing and desired shots.

-Custom fitting will take approximately 30 minutes to do at your local pro shop or golf shop.
-Some maunfacturers also have fully equipped fitting centres with all the latest technology to fit you like a Tour Pro.
-It may cost you a little more than buying a standard set of clubs, but will probably save you money as you wont need to change set as you will have a set perfectly suited to you (so no excuses!)
+Custom fitting will take approximately 30 to 60 minutes at your local pro shop or golf shop.
+Some manufacturers also have fully equipped fitting centres with all the latest technology to fit you like a Tour Pro.

 Demo days where manufacturers offer all golfers the chance to try out all their latest equipment and get advice on specifications and any other questions you might have.
 Some demo days even have custom fitting trucks with computer analysis equipment to analyse you swing and build you a club to order there and then.